pranavamrutkar9/Veer-VirtualAssistant_PythonProject/README.md

 ---
 ### **Prerequisites** 📋
-To get VeerAI up and running, you need the following Python libraries, which are already included in the repository:
+To get VeerAI up and running, you need the following Python libraries, which you need to install using `pip install` command:

 - `speechrecognition`
 - `pyttsx3`